Skip to content

 • LifeLock:

 LifeLock is an amazing tool for identity theft protection.
-Although it doesn’t completely delete your digital footprint, this tool can alert you to any potential misuse of your identity and monitors use of your social security number too.
+It doesn’t completely delete your digital footprint.
+But this tool can alert you to potential misuse of your identity and monitors your social security number too.

 What Is My IP Address: Free Personal Data Scan